Summer Camp Jobs and Ranch Work

 Hidden Villa is a nonprofit educational organization that uses its organic farm, wilderness, and community to teach and provide opportunities to learn about the environment and social justice.

-Bottle feed baby goats.
+Learn to milk a goat.
 Harvest fresh organic produce from the educational garden.
 Live sustainably.
 Backpack from bay to sea.
 Play on the ropes course.
 Swimming, hiking, storytelling, crafts and more!
 Summer camp at Hidden Villa will awaken each camper’s sense of awe for natural and human beauty, provide tools for multicultural community building, and create a learning environment that encourages a commitment to social and environmental justice.
 Hidden Villa achieves this through focusing on five core themes as the foundation of their curriculum, sharing them in ways that are relevant and age-appropriate for each program: Environmental Stewardship, Race & Class, Farm & Food, LGBTQ+, and the Duveneck Family Legacy of social justice.
 In the midst of song-singing and caring for the farm animals, something profound takes place at camp: young people learn what it means to live in community.

 View contact and address information View Google Map & Get Directions View Facebook Page View Instagram Photos View Vimeo Page